• Home

 Hispanic Heritage Month used to feel like a declaration of existence, of mattering, but now it feels more like a fabulous buffet offering all sorts of Latino tidbits: books to read, shows to watch, artists to listen to, and art to check out.

 As a Latinx, pinolera scriptwriter at BrainPOP, I’ve enjoyed the privilege of adding to that buffet.
-Mateo, a new Mexican-American character, recently joined Tim, Moby, Nat, and the crew, making his debut in our Back-to-School 2021 topic.
-And our new topic featuring pioneering Puerto Rican Supreme Court Justice Sonia Sotomayor—the first Hispanic woman to serve on the highest court in the land—premieres this Hispanic Heritage Month.
+Mateo, a Mexican-American character, has joined Tim, Moby, Nat, and the crew!
+We’ve also added a topic featuring pioneering Puerto Rican Supreme Court Justice Sonia Sotomayor—the first Hispanic woman to serve on the highest court in the land.
+And our newest topic features Lin-Manuel Miranda, the award-winning actor, composer, and lyricist best known for the smash hit Broadway musical Hamilton.
 Below are more of my favorite offerings from across the BrainPOP collection:

 BrainPOP Jr: